aptech/docs/docs/plotsetyminorgridpen.rst

     Remarks
     ---------
-    - The Y-axis minor grid tick count must be set using :func:`plotSetYMinorTicCount` for the axis to show.
+    - The y-axis minor grid tick count must be set using :func:`plotSetYMinorTicCount` for the axis to show.

     .. include:: include/plotattrremark.rst